-Self Service, also known as MacManage, is a native Swift application designed to provide the Apple experience your users expect.
+Self Service for macOS, also known as MacManage, is a native Swift application designed to provide the Apple experience your users expect.
 Self Service allows your users to install their own applications, install apps from Apps & Books, request support, receive chats from admins and get notifications for many of Addigy's processes.

 Self Service is deployed to all Macs enrolled in Addigy, regardless of whether a Self Service configuration is deployed to the devices.
 Self Service is also used by Addigy to provide alerts to users regarding macOS & Office updates, Maintenance items, and Chat services.